Highlights

 This is a guided trek, and you will be accompanied by one of Nepal's experienced trekking guides who knows how to recognize altitude sickness (as there may be other physical conditions as well with similar symptoms) and who knows what to do.
 They will take very good care of you.

-Because it is a restricted region and still relatively off the beaten path, there are a limited number of simple tea houses on the way although the number has been increasing in the past years.
-As for food, they will usually provide cereals (muesli mostly), toasted bread, eggs, or pancakes for breakfast, soups, pasta, sandwiches, and potato dishes as well as traditional Nepali daal Bhaat (a dish of rice, lentils, and vegetable curry).
-Although other items are available, we recommend sticking mostly with local food, like daal Bhaat or potatoes, as this is usually safe and people know well how to prepare.
+Because it is a restricted region and still relatively off the beaten path, there are a limited number of simple tea houses on the way, although the number has been increasing in recent years.
+As for food, they will usually provide cereals (mostly muesli), toasted bread, eggs, or pancakes for breakfast and soups, pasta, sandwiches, and potato dishes, as well as traditional Nepali daal bhaat (a dish of rice, lentils, and vegetable curry).
+Although other items are available, we recommend sticking mostly with local food, like daal bhaat or potatoes, as this is usually safe and people know how to prepare it.

 Also, emergency insurance is required for the crew (guide and porters) as per the Nepal government law.
 The cost of the crew’s insurance is covered in the total cost of the trek.
 A serious and responsible trekking agency will ensure that all of its crew members are properly insured and adequately equipped for the trek.

-Most travelers estimate a 14 to 18-day trip to complete the Manaslu Circuit trek.
-The duration of the trekage can be adjusted according to your bodily adjustment needs for altitude along with optional Tsum Valley exploration time.
+Most travelers estimate a 14- to 18-day trip to complete the Manaslu Circuit trek.
+The duration of the trek can be adjusted according to your bodily adjustment needs for altitude, along with optional Tsum Valley exploration time.
 The risk of health problems must be prevented by making a gradual altitude adjustment.